Friday, May 30, 2025, Chicago, Illinois, 6:30 PM – 8:30 PM Central Time (7:30 PM – 9:30 PM Eastern Time)

 • Evaluate the documented efficacy of chemotherapy combined with EGFR-targeted therapy for patients with EGFR mutation-positive metastatic NSCLC, and consider the current role of available approaches in both the front-line and relapsed/refractory settings.

-• Consider the scientific justification for targeting HER3 in patients with EGFR mutation-positive NSCLC, and review the structural components, mechanism of action and available research with the use of novel HER3-directed antibody-drug conjugates (ADCs).
+• Consider the scientific justification for targeting HER3 in patients with EGFR mutation-positive NSCLC, and review the structural components, mechanism of action and available research with novel HER3-directed antibody-drug conjugates (ADCs).

 • Review published research findings with TROP2-directed ADCs for EGFR mutation-positive metastatic NSCLC, and consider the potential clinical role of this strategy.